 A large amount of bone meal in the soil may cause the land to have an excessive amount of phosphorus and calcium.

-Although these two minerals help with the overall health and growth in the plant, the excess amount can make the plant to not able to absorb other minerals.
-The use of an excessive amount of bone meal or blood meal may cause the plant to get burn and not grow sufficiently.
+Although these two minerals help with the overall health and growth of the plant, the excess amount can make the plant not able to absorb other minerals.
+The use of an excessive amount of bone meal or blood meal may cause the plant to get burned and not grow sufficiently.

 Is Bone Meal Harmful To Pets